ComedicChimera/chai/docs/Chai Notes/Documentation Layout/The Guide.md

 *Exercises*:
 1. Modify the *Hello World* program to print *Hello Chai!* instead of *Hello World!*

-**The Basics**
+**Numbers and Types**
+Covers comments, types, numeric types, casting, arithmetic.

+**Variables and Input**
-Covers comments, types, numeric types, casting, arithmetic, variables, assignment, input and output.
+Covers blocks, variables, assignment, input and output.

 *Exercises*:
-1. TODO
-2. TODO
+1. Write a program to multiply the values of `a`, `b`, and `c` by the sum of the other two values.
-3. Write a program that prompts the user to enter two integers and prints their product.
+2. Write a program that prompts the user to enter two integers and prints their quotient.

 **Conditional Logic**
+Covers booleans, relational operators, logical operator, block expression, and if/elif/else.

+*Exercises*
+1. Write a program that prompts the user to enter their favorite number and then display whether or not that number is even.
+2. Write a simple calculator program that prompts the user to enter a simple arithmetic expression (eg. `1 + 1` or `5 - 7` -- only two numbers and an operator separated by spaces) and evaluates then displays the result of the input expression.

 **Collections and Loops**
 **Strings**
 **Functions**